Training and development

 Societal Objectives – ensure that an organization is ethically and socially responsible to the needs and challenges of the society.

-In the field of human resource management, training and development is the field concerned with organizational activity aimed at bettering the performance of individuals and groups in organizational settings.
+Training and development is one of the functions of human resource management aimed at improving and polishing the skills and performance of an employee in an organizational.
 It has been known by several names, including employee development, human resource development, and learning and development.

 This activity is both focused upon, and evaluated against, the job that an individual currently holds.